 These tours all include:

-During checkout you can also add a hiking gear rental , which includes clothing, backpack, raincoat, walking sticks, headlamp and more.
+Some tours also enable you to rent your hiking gear, which includes clothing, backpack, raincoat, walking sticks, headlamp and more.

 When is the Best Time to Climb Mt Fuji?

-The official Mt Fuji climbing season fis usually from 1 July to 10 September, with final descent on the Yoshida trail only on the morning of 11 September.
-During the climbing season (unlike my main photo) there is generally no snow on Mt Fuji.
+The official Mt Fuji climbing season is usually from 1 July to 10 September, with the final descent on the Yoshida trail only on the morning of 11 September.
+During the climbing season (unlike my main photo), there is generally no snow on Mt Fuji.
 Expect the official climbing season dates to be released 1-2 months prior to opening.

 The best time to climb Mt Fuji is during the official climbing season.
-Outside of the official climbing season the mountain is deemed to be unsafe, and every year people die when attempting to climb out of season.
-Risks out of season include gale force winds, extreme weather conditions, avalanches, snow and ice, with many people both experienced and novice experiencing hypothermia leading to death.
+Outside of the official climbing season, the mountain is deemed unsafe, and every year, people die when attempting to climb out of season.
+Risks out of season include gale-force winds, extreme weather conditions, avalanches, snow, and ice, with many people, both experienced and novice, experiencing hypothermia, leading to death.

-The most busy period to climb Mt Fuji is during the school holidays from around 20 July to 31 August each year.
-In particular Obon Week is renowned as the busiest time where climbers are effectively queuing on their way up and down the mountain – so try to avoid these periods if possible.
+The busiest period to climb Mt Fuji is during the school holidays from around 20 July to 31 August each year.
+Obon Week is renowned as the busiest time, when climbers effectively queue up and down the mountain, so try to avoid these periods if possible.

 How to Climb Mt Fuji?